funficient/jamstackblog/src/blog/2023-10-28-unpacking-the-power-and-pitfalls-of-project-management-with-basecamp.md

 ### 2. Innovation

 A close second value is innovation.
 The 37 Signals team don’t like to flow downstream with the masses.
 They love doing everything in their unique way.
 If other people call it an Inbox, they can’t resist making it their own and calling it an Imbox (yes, that’s intentional, it’s not a typo).
-If other people call it a schedule, they call it a line-up.
 If other people use a timeline to measure progress, they add a curve and call it a hill chart.

 They don’t do anything conventional, which leads to fresh perspectives to old problems.
 It also means they spend more time than the average company trying to understand the problem they’re trying to solve before jumping towards a solution.